 As such the ad, or the pod of consecutive ads, can be inserted into the actual content.
 With Radiant Media Player we support server side ad insertion with HLS and DASH.
 Radiant Media Player should work with any standard compliant server-side solution that offers ad insertion services.
 Please contact us if your set-up requires additional configuration.

 Dynamic ad insertion (a.k.a.
 DAI) is the notion that the process of inserting ads with server side ad insertion should be up-to-date and relevant to the audience.
-For example, if we consider global content delivery you may want viewers from a specific country to view specific ads that are relevant to the local market.
+For example, if we consider global content delivery you may want viewers from a specific country to view specific ads that are relevant to a local market.
 Also in terms of timing, you may want content that was recorded months or years ago to still display ads that are relevant to today's market.
 A dynamic ad insertion service can help you get server side inserted ads that are always relevant in terms of time & location.

 At the end of the day it is up to you to decide what is best for your business - either server side ad insertion or client-side VAST ad insertion - you can do both with Radiant Media Player.